scikit-beam/scikit-beam/doc/development/workflow/get_devel_version.rst

 .. _fork_a_copy:

-Make your own copy of Astropy on GitHub
+Make your own copy of Scikit-beam on GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the language of `GitHub`_, making a copy of someone's code is called making